ProMustafa99/Currency-Converter-Project/README.md

 7. **Code Reusability**: Encourages the creation of reusable components, enhancing efficiency in development.

 8. **Scalability**: Provides a solid foundation for building scalable applications.

+# why Choice CachedNetworkImage Library for image caching

+Opting for cacheNetworkImage provides a robust caching mechanism, enabling the local storage of fetched images.
+This improvement enhances user experience by reducing the necessity to fetch images repeatedly from the network, leading to faster load times and decreased data usage.
+Furthermore, the library furnishes offline support, permitting users to access previously loaded images even when offline.
+This feature proves especially beneficial for applications operating in environments with intermittent or restricted network connectivity.

+# Choice of SQLite Library for Local Storage

+The decision to utilize the SQLite library for local storage in our project is based on several key factors that align with our development requirements and goals:

+1. **Robustness and Reliability**: SQLite is a well-established, lightweight, and self-contained database engine that is known for its reliability.
+It provides robust data storage capabilities, ensuring the integrity and durability of our application's data.

+2. **Cross-Platform Compatibility**: SQLite is cross-platform and widely supported, making it an ideal choice for projects targeting multiple platforms such as iOS, Android, and web.
+This ensures consistent data storage and retrieval mechanisms across different environments.